axiel7/MoeList/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for the app
-title: "[Feature Request]"
+title: ''
 labels: enhancement
 assignees: ''